kahnvex/slugnet/docs-src/index.rst

 functions, including but not limited to tanh, sigmoid, and the rectified linear unit, or ReLU for short.

+Upon completion of the feedforward operation, the prediction :math:`\hat{y}` is ouput from the final layer.

 API Documentation
 -----------------